Flycatcher's Syndrome in

 Cavalier King Charles spaniels are pre-disposed to a disorder called flycatcher's syndrome*.
 It is believed to be caused by a mutation in a specific gene which the dogs have inherited from their parents.
 There are two apparently conflicting theories as to its classification: it either is a complex partial epileptic seizure, due to hallucinations, or it is a compulsive disorder.
 See Epilepsy for a discussion of epileptic seizures in CKCSs.

-* It is also referred to as fly biting.
+* See Neurological diseases of the Cavalier King Charles spaniel.
+It is also referred to as fly biting.

 The flycatcher's-affected cavalier appears to be watching imaginary flies buzzing in front of its face and then trying to bite the flies.
 Some affected dogs may compulsively chase their tails or act as if their ears or paws are irritated.
 Episodes may last for several hours, and in severe cases, constantly.
 Click here or on the YouTube logo (right) to see videos of cavaliers with watching and biting imaginary flies.